 3rd & 4th of July – San Mateo Highlands

 Fireworks, Parade, & Festival

 The fireworks display start just after dark, about 9 pm, on July 3rd at Highlands Elementary School, 2320 Newport Street, San Mateo (enter from Bunker Hill Dr between Lexington Ave and Yorktown Rd).
 It can sometimes get foggy and cold so to be safe adults should bring their parkas even though many kids will still be wearing shorts.
 Also, plan to park a few blocks away and walk to get there … in 2013 there were over 2000 attendees and their cars.
 Some neighbors get there as early as 4pm to reserve a spot.

-Attendees are mainly neighbors and hundreds of their children & grandchildren who “ooh” and “aah” at the surprisingly good and long fireworks.
+Attendees (it is for the neighborhood only) are mainly neighbors and hundreds of their children & grandchildren who “ooh” and “aah” at the surprisingly good and long fireworks.
 Rousing music is played throughout to enhance the festive spirit.
 In 2012 there was a special treat before the fireworks; the Stanford Marching Band showed up and did their thing!

 For an hour or two before the fireworks many children and neighbors gather to meet and greet and listen to patriotic music.
 Home-made cookies, drinks, etc., are provided by the local PTA and other local fund-raising groups.

 Highlands Parade, Festival, and Footrace